Inbibo/shift_docs/docs/reference/nodes/iterator.md

 ![IteratorEnd Node](../../images/nodes/iteratorEnd.png)

 >[!NOTE]
 > It is advised to connect to the *IteratorEnd* node the output generated in the loop via a custom `through` plug.
+The output plugs of the *IteratorEnd* node will contain the the values of the last iteration.

 ## ListAccumulator Node
 The *ListAccumulator* node allows to accumulate the result of each iteration of the loop.
 The elements to be appended to the list are defined by custom input plugs added to the node.